Military and Chaplaincy Ministry

 We receive quite a few requests from ministers and laypersons who are interested in ministering to local fire stations, police departments and other community agencies.
 We can recommend training and networking possibilities for these opportunities.
 We can also offer a Volunteer Chaplain Model for individuals wanting to know how to start such a ministry.

-“Adopt-An-Armory” is a program we have developed to minister with local National Guard and Reserve units scattered “from Murphy to Manteo.”
+“Adopt-An-Armory” (Partners in Care) is a program we have developed to minister with local National Guard and Reserve units scattered “from Murphy to Manteo.”
 All these organizations have access to chaplains, but many of these military pastors are stretched too thin to provide adequate coverage.
-We pair the assigned chaplains with pastors and laypersons who are willing to share the load.
-These individuals lead worship services on drill weekends and provide pastoral care to soldiers and their families as necessary.
+The ministry opportunities are determined by the church and the military chaplaincy assigned to the armory they are serving.
+Churches who partner can help lead worship services on drill weekends and provide care to soldiers and their families as necessary.
 They also help to facilitate mobilization services and other supportive events.